 Dublin Express Bus

-The Dublin Express bus is our favorite way of travelling from the airport to the city.
-The comfortable coaches has free WiFi, USB charging hubs, and toilets onboard.
+The Dublin Express bus is our favorite way of traveling from the airport to the city.
+The comfortable coaches have onboard free WiFi, USB charging hubs, and toilets.

 Licensed taxis have clear blue and yellow signs on the roof of the cabs.
 Your fare into the city center is metered and will cost around 30 euros.
-It’s more if traffic is heavily conjested, if you travel in the evenings or on a Sunday.
+It’s more expensive if traffic is heavily congested, or if you travel in the evenings or on a Sunday.

 Where to stay in Dublin

 These hotels are our favorites for cruise passengers.
 And ones we use ourselves or have had high recommendations from customers.